-One of WSHA’s top priorities in both policy and operations is advancing the use of telemedicine services.
-As a result of last year’s legislation, a statewide Telemedicine Collaborative has convened.
+One of WSHA’s top priorities in both policy and operations is advancing the use of telehealth services.
+As a result of last year’s legislation, a statewide Telehealth Collaborative has convened.
 Click here for more information about the Collaborative.

-WSHA has successfully advocated for two new laws that will increase access to telemedicine services:
+WSHA has successfully advocated for two new laws that will increase access to telehealth services:

 HB 1196, passed in 2021 – Effective July 25, 2021

 Beginning July 25th, 2021 audio-only telemedicine will be a covered and reimbursable service in Washington state.
 HB 1196 builds on Washington state’s telemedicine payment parity law by requiring reimbursement for audio-only telemedicine to be paid at “the same amount of compensation the carrier would pay the provider if the health care service was provided in person by the provider.”
 Additionally, hospitals will be able to grant privileges to physicians working at distant site hospitals for audio-only telemedicine.
 We are very pleased audio-only telemedicine will become a covered and reimbursable service in Washington state.
 WSHA strongly supported HB 1196 and the legislation was a top priority in our 2021 legislative agenda.
 WSHA remains engaged on this issue as the Office of the Insurance Commissioner and Health Care Authority implement the law.
 Click here to read WSHA’s bulletin on HB 1196.

 SB 5385, passed in 2020 –Effective January 1, 2021